jina-ai/dashboard/README.md

 ### Run in the debug mode

+1. `cd dev-resources`
-1. `node testServer`
+2. `node testServer`
-2.  testServer will be running on `http://localhost:5000` by default
+3.  testServer will be running on `http://localhost:5000` by default
-3. `npm start`
+4. `npm start`
-4.  dashboard will be served on `http://localhost:3000` by default
+5.  dashboard will be served on `http://localhost:3000` by default

 ### Run in the live mode